Module 1.5: Incident Management

 The Incident:

-- Cause: Database corruption from failed migration
+- Cause: a failed migration corrupts critical database state

 What Made It Go Well: